Non Equilibrium Transitions in a Polymer Replication Ensemble

 Here $n_{ij}$ is a stoichiometric coefficient describing the number of monomers of type $i$ in sequence S$_j$, with $\sum_{i=1}^{m} n_{ij} = L$.
-The templated assembly leading to sequence S$_j$ occurs at a rate $k_{j}^+$.
+The templated assembly leading to sequence S$_j$ occurs at a rate $k_{j}^+$ and we consider that template availability is not limiting.
 Copies are error free if $k_j^+= 0$ for all sequences $j$ that differ from the template, $ \mathrm{S}_j\neq \mathrm{T}$.
 Copying errors are captured by finite rates $k_j^+> 0$ for these sequences.
-Microscopic reversibility implies that for each $j$ the reverse pathway also exists with rate $k_{j}^-$.
+Microscopic reversibility implies that for each $j$ the reverse pathway, which we call templated disassembly, also exists with rate $k_{j}^-$.
 However, one may expect spontaneous disassembly at rate $k_{r}^-$ to be more frequent:

 with $k_{r}^+$ denoting a spontaneous assembly rate.